XPT Coach of the Week: Meghan Newcomer

-Meghan Newcomer: Meghan has been coaching athletes ages 5-75 for nearly two decades.
-She excels at providing personalized, precise training to help athletes optimize their potential physically and mentally.
-With a background in competitive swimming and triathlon, she is at home in aquatic environments.
-She enjoys working with novice athletes, individuals with a focus on improving their health and athletes who wish to take their racing to the next level.
+MN: I’ve been coaching athletes ages 5-75 for nearly two decades.
+I excel at providing personalized, precise training to help athletes optimize their potential physically and mentally.
+With a background in competitive swimming and triathlon, I’m at home in aquatic environments.
+I enjoy working with novice athletes, individuals with a focus on improving their health, and athletes who wish to take their racing to the next level.

-XPT: What’s your favorite XPT related tip, discipline, activity, etc) to teach your clients?
+XPT: What’s your favorite XPT related tip, discipline, or activity, to teach your clients?

-MN: I embrace Breath.
-Move.
-Recover equally.
-However, I offer a unique ability to teach the in water strength component of XPT.
+MN: I really embrace Breath, Move, and Recover equally.
+However, I offer a unique ability to teach the in-water strength component of XPT.

-XPT: What were the ways you were immediately able to implement XPT learnings into your training following your XPT Certification course?
+XPT: How were you able to immediately implement XPT learnings into your training following your certification course?